1.

 And to Gernutus straight he comes

-With cap and bended knee;
+with cap and bended knee;

-And said to him, ‘Of courtesy,
+And sa͞id to him, ‘Of courtesȳ,

 I pray you bear with me.